 New York, NY

-Jillian Carucci (she/her/hers) is a director and educator focused on creating quality theater for young audiences and nurturing the growth of early career artists.
-At TheaterWorksUSA, she currently oversees artistic and education programs in addition to casting up to 30 musical productions, workshops, and readings each season.
-She has worked off-Broadway and regionally and theaters such as: McCarter Theatre Center, Hangar Theatre, Atlantic Acting School, Keen Company, and Mile Square Theatre.
-BFA Musical Theatre faculty at CAP21/Molloy College.
+Jillian Carucci (she/her/hers) is a director, educator, and Associate Artistic Director of TheaterWorksUSA.
+She is passionate about creating quality theater for young audiences and supporting early career artists.
+At TheaterWorksUSA, she oversees artistic and education programs in addition to casting up to 30 musical productions, workshops, and readings each season.
+She has worked off-Broadway and regionally at theaters such as: The Hangar Theatre, Atlantic Acting School, McCarter Theatre Center, Keen Company, and Mile Square Theatre.
+She also teaches on the BFA Musical Theatre faculty at CAP21/Molloy College and serves on the Artistic Advisory Board at Forestburgh Playhouse (In the Works-In the Woods) and as Chair of the Board of What Will The Neighbors Say?
+Theatre Company.
 DL Fellow 2017.

 Desdemona Chiang (she/her/hers) is a stage director based in Seattle, WA and Ashland, OR.
 Co-Founder of Azeotrope (Seattle).
 Directing credits include: Guthrie Theater, Alley Theatre, South Coast Repertory, Oregon Shakespeare Festival, Pittsburgh Public Theatre, Baltimore Center Stage, California Shakespeare, Seattle Repertory, Playmakers Repertory, Studio Theatre, Long Wharf, ACT Theatre Seattle, American Shakespeare Center, Seattle Shakespeare, Village Theatre, Theatre Latte Da, Heritage Theatre Festival, Book-It Repertory, Aurora Theatre, Seattle Public Theatre, Shotgun Players, Crowded Fire Theatre, Impact Theatre, Playwrights Foundation, and Golden Thread Productions, among others.
 Intersection for the Arts Triangle Lab Artist-Investigator.
 Awards/Affiliations: Princess Grace Award (Robert and Gloria Hausman Theater Honor), Vilcek Prize for Creative Promise in Theatre, SDC Sir John Gielgud Directing Fellowship, TCG Young Leader of Color, Lincoln Center Theater Directors Lab and Directors Lab West.
 Gregory Award Recipient for Outstanding Direction.
 DL Fellow 2011, 2020.